Open-MBEE/EMS-Repo/README.md

 NOTE: It's possible that Eclipse can get in the way of the maven execution.
 So, when running maven, temporarily turn off the Eclipse->Project->Build Automatically".
 Once the Jetty server is up and running, turn it back on so you can make changes hot swap your code updates.
 If you get an error about avmRemote or something like that, you may need to update your /etc/hosts to with something like COMPUTER_NAME 127.0.0.1

-To clean all data and artifacts
+To clean all data and artifacts.
+After doing this make sure to update the Maven project (right click on project folder->Maven->Update Project) and re-create/copy the sysml, util, bae .jar files.

     mvn clean -Ppurge